 Potential crew members.

 * The potential crew members listed would be “full-time” over the course of multiple episodes.
-There would also be part-time/day players and partnering companies as well throughout production.
+There would also be part-time/day players and partnering companies as well throughout a production.

 Story Director/Editor